chrishenri/rw3d_manual/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is still under active development.

 .. note::